 Apart from size — you'll want to make sure a closed foldable phone is something you're comfortable carrying around — you're looking at a lot of the same criteria you'd use to judge conventional phones.
 That includes the processor, cameras and — especially — the battery life.
 After all, there are usually multiple screens to keep powered up on a foldable phone.

 Be aware that foldable phones are a pretty new category in the world of smartphones, and we expect to see a lot of change come to this segment.
-Even after the August debuts of new versions of the Fold and Flip, Samsung is rumored to be working on a device with a scrollable screen called the Galaxy Scroll.
+Even after the August 2021 release of new versions of the Fold and Flip, Samsung is rumored to be working on a device with a scrollable screen called the Galaxy Scroll.

 How we test foldable phones